Unbecoming: A Memoir of Disobedience (Hardcover)

 About the Author

 Anuradha Bhagwati is a writer, activist, yoga and meditation teacher, and Marine Corps veteran.
-She founded the Service Women’s Action Network (SWAN), which brought national attention to sexual violence in the military and affected dozens of historic policy reforms within the Department of Defense and Department of Veteran Affairs, including overturning the ban on women in combat.
-Anuradha is a regular media commentator on issues related to national security, women’s rights, and civil rights, and is the recipient of numerous awards.
+She founded the Service Women’s Action Network (SWAN), which brought national attention to sexual violence in the military and helped overturn the ban on women in combat.
+Anuradha is a regular media commentator on issues related to national security, women’s rights, civil rights, and mental health, and is the recipient of numerous awards.
 Her writing has appeared in The New York Times, The Washington Post, Politico, Foreign Affairs, and The New Republic.
-She lives in New York City with her service dog Duke.
+She lives in New York City with her service dog, Duke.